 How can we maintain transfers from the EU into the UK?

 Other EU member states will have similar laws in place that also implement the Law Enforcement Directive.
-Once we leave the EU, the UK will become a third country and rules on international transfers will apply to transfers to the UK.
+Once the transition period ends, the UK will become a third country and rules on international transfers will apply to transfers to the UK.

 The European Commission and EU member states will need to make decisions regarding transfers of personal data to the UK for law enforcement purposes.
 If the EU Commission makes a formal ‘adequacy decision’ under the Law Enforcement Directive that the UK regime offers an adequate level of protection, there will be no need for specific additional safeguards.
-However, if we leave the EU without a deal, there will not yet be such a decision in place.
+However, if the transition period ends without a deal, there will not yet be such a decision in place.